fb55/bitfield/readme.md

 `Bitfield#set(index[, value])`: Values defaults to true.
 Sets the bit to the boolean value of the value (true = 1, false = 0).

-If you `set` an index that is out-of-bounds, the Bitfield will automatically grow so that the bitfield is big enough to contain the given index.
+##### Auto-grow mode

-__PLEASE CHECK FOR SANE INDEXES!
-OTHERWISE, THIS MODULE MIGHT CONSUME ALL AVAILABLE MEMORY AND CAUSE YOUR APPLICATION TO CRASH.__
+`Bitfield(data, { grow: size })`: If you `set` an index that is out-of-bounds, the Bitfield will automatically grow so that the bitfield is big enough to contain the given index, up to the given `size`.
+If you want the Bitfield to grow indefinitely, pass `Infinity` as the size.

 ####Properties